umatare5/atmos-openapi-src/README.md

 atmos-openapi-src is a source generates libraries for [ATMOS Platform API](https://www.atmos.app/).

-This code generates following two modules;
+This code generates following module;

 - [atmos-go](https://github.com/umatare5/atmos-go)

-  Go Client to use Logbook API.
+  Go Client to use ATMOS Platform API.

+## Prerequisite

+- FQDN of ATMOS Platform API
+- Access-token to use ATMOS Platform API

+Both parameters are hidden yet.
+Let's wait for official release.

 ## Development